-2.13 Provisional Statements (PSs)
+2.13 Provisional Statements (PS)

-Developers may wish to apply to us for PSs before entering into a contract to buy or lease property or land to judge whether a development is worth taking forward in light of the need to hold obtain a premises licence.
-There is no need for the applicant to hold an operating licence in order to apply for a PS.
+Developers may wish to apply to us for PS before entering a contract to buy or lease property or land to judge whether a development is worth taking forward considering the need to obtain a premises licence.
+There is no need for the applicant to hold an operating licence to apply for a PS.